yannickkirschen/console-arena/docs/index.md

 *Copyright (c) 2019, Yannick Kirschen, All rights reserved.*

-This project and its documentation is licensed under the [MIT License](https://github.com/yannickkirschen/console-arena/blob/master/LICENSE).
+This project and its documentation are licensed under the [MIT License](https://github.com/yannickkirschen/console-arena/blob/master/LICENSE).
 Happy forking :)